Juanpalai/juanpalai.github.io/README.md

 # Juan Pablo Lagos - Software Engineer Portfolio

+You can check it out here: https://juanpalai.github.io/

 Welcome to the Juan Pablo Lagos - Software Engineer Portfolio project!
 This project showcases my professional portfolio, a skilled Software Engineer.
-Below are the details to help you navigate and understand the structure of this project.
+Below are the details to help you navigate and understand the structure of this project. 🌐💻

+Check it out here: https://lnkd.in/greF3_ia

 ## Table of Contents
 - [Introduction](#introduction)